GeoMOER/moer-bsc-project-seminar-SDM/docs/units/_unit04/unit04-03_ecological_concepts.md

 1. How is geographical space related to niche space?

-1. How can biotic interactions influence the distribution of species
+1. How can biotic interactions influence the distribution of species?

 1. Why can dispersal be a problem for modelling the distribution of species?